 For the buyer, the difference between paying 5 percent and 4 percent over 30 years would result in savings of $21,384.
 The difference between paying 5 percent and 3 percent over 30 years would result in savings of $41,479.

 So, if the seller agrees to kick in $16,000, the buyer should be able to bring up her offer more than $40,000.
-The point is, resorting to a buydown strategy can bring two parties supposedly far apart closer together or at least within shouting (negotiating) range.
+The point is, introducing a buydown strategy can bring two parties closer together or at least within shouting (negotiating) range.
 For more help with calculations, use the MyBankTracker mortgage calculator and visit our mortgage page.